chungers/infrakit/docs/content/index.md

     <img src="/img/aws/aws_account_number.png">

-## Docker for Azure signup details
+## Docker for Azure sign-up details

 When you fill out the sign-up form, make sure you fill in all of the fields, especially the Azure Subscriber ID (36 alphanumeric value, i.e. xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx).
 Docker for Azure uses a custom VHD that is currently private, and we need your Azure Subscription ID in order to give your account access to the VHD.
 If you have more than one Azure Subcription that you use (testing, stage, production, etc), email us <docker-for-iaas@docker.com> after you have filled out the form with the list of additional subscription ID that need access.
 Make sure you put the primary subscriber ID in the form that you filled out, as it might take time for the other subscription IDd to get added to your profile.